coggiee/nextjs-supabase-boilerplate/README.md

   name  String?
 }
 ```
 After Step 3, the above error may occur.
 This is caused by the `postinstall` script because there is no table in the schema of your currently connected supabase.
+But it's **not a critical error** and doesn't affect the project
-If you create a table, this error will not occur.
+**If you create a table, this error will not occur.**

 ## Additional Notes
 If you don't use **Auth.js(next-auth)**, you can delete below files